-You can easily make homemade quick puff pastry in 15 minutes!
+You can easily make homemade quick puff pastry recipe in 15 minutes!
+You don’t need to wait between the turns.

-As I always want to make everything from scratch, when I found this quick puff pastry recipe, my eyes sparkled.
-It takes only 15 minutes.
-Yes, you heard it right.
-It takes only 15 minutes in total which means that you don’t have to wait 30 minutes between each turn.
+As I always want to make everything from scratch, I love this quick puff pastry recipe.
+It takes only 15 minutes to make.
+You don’t need to wait 30 minutes between each turn as you would if you were making a classic puff pastry recipe.

 Besides that, the method is very easy, very different than the traditional one.
 You don’t need to roll out the block butter.
 This recipe is a saver for me!

-The key to success in this recipe is working very fast.
-If you work in a cold environment, you don’t need to take the dough into the refrigerator to cool during your steps.
-However, in my first attempt, the butter got warm quickly.
-I found a solution to keep the butter cold while making this quick puff pastry.
+The key to success in this recipe is working fast.
+If you work in a cold environment, you don’t need to take the dough into the fridge/freezer to keep the butter cold during your steps.
+However, in my first attempt, the weather was hot and the butter got warm quickly but I found a solution to keep the butter cold while making this quick puff pastry(below I share how).

 Let’s go through the stages, so I can share my way of working.